dominikkiese/PFFRGSolver.jl/README.md

 # PFFRG.jl <img src=https://github.com/dominikkiese/PFFRG.jl/blob/main/logo.png align="right" height="175" width="250">

-**P**seudo-**F**ermion **F**unctional **R**enormalization **G**roup Solver for Julia v.1.5*
+**P**seudo-**F**ermion **F**unctional **R**enormalization **G**roup Solver for Julia v.1.5 and higher.

 # Introduction

-The package PFFRG.jl aims at providing an efficient, state of the art multiloop solver for functional renormalization group equations of quantum lattice spin models in the pseudo-fermion representation.
+The package PFFRG.jl aims at providing an efficient, state-of-the-art multiloop solver for functional renormalization group equations of quantum lattice spin models in the pseudo-fermion representation.
 It is currently applicable to Heisenberg spin models described by Hamiltonians of the form

 <p align="center">
   <img src=https://github.com/dominikkiese/PFFRG.jl/blob/main/hamiltonian.png height="60" width="200">
 </p>

 which can be defined on a variety of pre-implemented two and three dimensional lattices.
-Internally, PFFRG.jl first computes a reduced representation of the lattice by employing space group symmetries before initializing the renormalization group flow with a solution of the regularized parquet equations, to which the multiloop truncated FRG converges by construction.
+Internally, PFFRG.jl first computes a reduced representation of the lattice by employing space group symmetries before initializing the renormalization group flow with the bare couplings or, optionally, a solution of the regularized parquet equations, to which the multiloop truncated FRG converges by construction.
 The RG equations are integrated using the Bogacki-Shampine method with adaptive step size control.
-In each stage of the flow, real space spin-spin correlations are computed from the flowing vertices.
+In each stage of the flow, real-space spin-spin correlations are computed from the flowing vertices.
 For a more detailed discussion of the method and its implementation see https://arxiv.org/abs/2011.01269.

 # Installation

 The package is currently not listed in the general Julia registry, but you can install the unregistered dependencies via the Julia package manager by switching to package mode in the REPL (with `]`) and using